-Àuda.B is a two-sided beauty marketplace connecting customers with luxury salons/on-demand nail services while integrating AI/VR for product alignment and booking. Àuda.B’s business dashboard is built for nail professionals to excel in their business by providing analytics, technology and education. Àuda.B offers luxury vegan products and focuses on health while incorporating fashion trends inspired by runway collections and pantone. Àuda.B nail lacquer is a fashion statement specifically tailored for exclusive retailers, salons and spas, maintaining a high-end clientele seeking special nail lacquer designed with luxury in mind. Àuda.B values and fosters diversity, inclusion and empowerment of beauty for everyone.
+Àuda.B is a two-sided beauty marketplace connecting customers with luxury salons/on-demand beauty services while integrating AI/VR for product alignment and booking. Àuda.B’s business dashboard is built for beauty professionals to excel in their business by providing analytics, technology and education. Àuda.B offers luxury vegan products and focuses on health while incorporating fashion trends inspired by runway collections and pantone. Àuda.B nail lacquer is a fashion statement specifically tailored for exclusive retailers, salons and spas, maintaining a high-end clientele seeking special nail lacquer designed with luxury in mind. Àuda.B values and fosters diversity, inclusion and empowerment of beauty for everyone.

 Samara Walker is a Boston-based entrepreneur, who is determined to have a seat at the table in an otherwise male dominant industry.
 She sought to create a Beauty Tech company that is inclusive for all. Àuda.B understands inclusion and diversity while providing a mobile platform integrating the standards and dynamics of all beauty services and products.
 Samara is a young maven excited to dominate the beauty industry with technology and creativity.
 Samara understands the importance and essentials of designing a beauty tech company that will provide a seamless experience for beauty professionals and customers representing all shades and undertones of consumers.